CorefluxCommunity/cfctl/README.md

 ### ``get secrets``

 Fetch secrets from Vault based on a predefined context from a secrets context file.
-The secrets can be exported as environment variables using the --export flag.
+The secrets can be exported to a .env file using the --export flag.

 **Usage:**